Chill & Chat

 • Trained, supportive peer conversation coaches.
 One peer coach has a diagnosis of high functioning ASD).
 Typically the ratio is 1 peer coach to 2 teens.

-• Opportunities for weekly social-emotional check ins using the Zones of Regulation.
+• Opportunities for weekly social emotional check ins using DBT strategies.

 • Welcoming environment for all from our diverse members.

-• Direct instruction and modelling of social thinking and conversational skills: greetings, situational awareness, small talk, initiation/maintaining/ending conversation, non-verbal communication, purpose of social conversation, social media protocols, use of our social filter, attending to non-preferred topics, use of “social fake” behaviors, conversation drivers/stoppers, topic radar, etc.
+• Direct instruction and modelling of executive function, social, and conversational skills: greetings, situational awareness, small talk, initiation/maintaining/ending conversation, non-verbal communication, purpose of social conversation, social media protocols, use of our social filter, attending to non-preferred topics, conversation drivers/stoppers, topic radar, etc.

 • Informal determination of teens’ executive function strengths and weaknesses using Smart but Scattered Teen questionnaire.